 Fig. Dr. Dorcas Kamuya, an ethics Research Associate, giving a presentation about the institutional review board (IRB) procedures at KEMRI Welcome Trust.

-The NeuroDev research protocol is closely monitored by the ethics committees of Harvard University, the University of Cape Town, and the Kenya Medical Research Institute.
+The NeuroDev research protocol is closely monitored by the ethics committees of Harvard University, the University of Cape Town, Kenya Medical Research Institute, and Aga Khan University.
 In developing the protocol, we worked closely with a designated bioethicist in South Africa and Kenya to consult on complex moral questions relating to the study.
 In addition, we engaged with the NeuroGenE program in the bioethics of neuropsychiatric genetics.
 Our bioethics advisors are Dorcas Kamuya in Kenya, Jantina de Vries in South Africa and Ilina Singh at Oxford University.

 Background ethical concerns for the NeuroDEV study relate to equity, ensuring that study benefits would accrue to patients and participants in Kenya and South Africa, the vulnerability of NeuroDEV research participants and considerations about the return of individual genetic research results.